SS Kwinana: Kwinana

 Kwinana carried livestock and passengers on Western Australia's north-west coast.
-On one voyage she brought about 750 head of cattle from Kimberley.
-The trade was seasonal so she also worked overseas to and from New Zealand, South Africa Singapore and Hong Kong.
+On one voyage she brought about 750 head of cattle from the Kimberley region.
+Trade was seasonal so she also worked overseas to and from New Zealand, South Africa, Singapore and Hong Kong.

 Kwinana suffered a number of mishaps in SSS service.
 In 1914 she suffered a fire in coal in her No. 2 hold.
 Then on 28 August 1914 she struck a rock in Cambridge Gulf, damaging hull plates beneath her engine room.
 On 3 November 1917 she suffered machinery damage at Broome.
 On 19 August 1918 in Cambridge Gulf her steering gear failed and she went aground.
 On 24 March 1920 while she was loading cargo at Christmas Island a leak developed in her in No. 1 hold.
 On 10 December 1920 while she was in Fremantle her starboard boiler sprang a leak.